michaelwknott/michaelwknott.github.io/content/modulo.md

 ```

-Assuming I've added the the integer 10 to the back of the list, the two constants and list have the following state:
+Assuming I've added the integer 10 to the back of the list, the two constants and list have the following state:

 ```